mesosphere/spark-build/docs/wordpress-version.md

 #### HDFS Configuration

 Once you've set up a Kerberos-enabled HDFS cluster, configure Spark to connect to it.
-See instructions \[here\](#Custom HDFS).
+See instructions [here](#hdfs).

 It is assumed that the HDFS namenodes are configured in the core-site.xml of Hadoop in this way: